AIMLC-IITD/Summer-of-ML-2021/Week-1/Day-2/Practice-Assignment/Readme.md

 We will create a model with the following steps:

-*Download and explore the dataset
+.Download and explore the dataset
-*Prepare the dataset for training
+.Prepare the dataset for training
-*Create a linear regression model
+.Create a linear regression model
-*Train the model to fit the data
+.Train the model to fit the data
-*Make predictions using the trained model
+.Make predictions using the trained model

 This assignment builds upon the concepts from the first 2 lessons.
 It will help to review these Jupyter notebooks: